-I confess, the word injection instils a sense of fear in me.
-I hate needles, but I hate migraine pain even more!
+I confess, the word injection instills a sense of fear in me.
+I hate needles, but I hate writhing in pain for ten days even more!

 They are all subcutaneously administered (under the skin).
 This means you may require some specialist training, and some courage.

 If you get regular severe migraine attacks and are not able to make it to the emergency room in time, these migraine medications should be considered as part of your pain management plan.

 In order to keep you from a horribly painful visit to the ER, here is what Dr. Richard B. Lipton of the Montefiore Headache Center says you need to have in place as your 3 lines of defence: (source)